ttulka/spring-boot-configuration-properties-store/README.md

 Then implementing a new extension, at least `ConfigurationStoreEventListener` must be implemented.

-Next, a new implementation of `EnvironmentPostProcessor` is needed to load properties into the environment.
+Next, a new implementation of `ConfigurationStorePostProcessor` is needed to load properties into the environment.